TEFL TESOL courses

 FAQs - Peru

-Our Partner School's TEFL/TESOL Certification program will show you how to effectively teach English to non-native speakers, and will provide you with the tools and experience needed to be successful in the ESL classroom.
-You will come away from the TEFL/TESOL training with a thorough grounding in both the theoretical and practical concepts required to teach real-life language skills including: Speaking, Reading, Writing, Listening, Grammar, Vocabulary, and Pronunciation.
+This Certification program will show you how to effectively teach English to non-native speakers, and will provide you with the tools and experience needed to be successful in the ESL classroom.
+You will come out out of the teacher training with a thorough grounding in both the theoretical and practical concepts required to teach real-life language skills including: Speaking, Reading, Writing, Listening, Grammar, Vocabulary, and Pronunciation.

-The most important and defining factor of the TEFL/TESOL Certification program is that it provides you with a full 25 hours of practical teaching experience - more than any other TEFL/TESOL program in the world.
-This is critical to making you a better teacher and will be looked upon very favourably by prospective employers.
+The most important and defining factor of the 4 week Certification program is that it provides you with a full 25 hours of practical teaching experience - more than any other program in the world.
+This is critical to making you a better teacher and will be looked upon very favorably by prospective employers.

-Participants in the course are continually assessed.
+Participants are continually assessed.
 There are no written examinations, but there are 2 required academic papers and a professional portfolio.
 Class attendance is required.
 Final assessment is based on the following:

 • Lesson Plans - 10%

-Upon completion of the course, successful candidates are awarded grades as follows:
+Upon completion, successful candidates are awarded grades as follows:

 • Pass/Excellent